 Energy Flow Charts are often shown as Sankey Diagrams.

 Try e!Sankey now

-Find out how easy it is to draw enegry flow diagrams with e!Sankey.
-And how useful they are in your corporate energy management system to visualize energy flows.
+Find out how to draw an energy flow chart using our tool e!Sankey.
+Learn how useful they are e.g. in your corporate energy management system to show your energy balance.

-Several examples files shipped in e!Sankey show Sankey diagrams from energy management, like the one above.
+Several examples files shipped in e!Sankey show energy flow diagrams like the ones above.
 Download your e!Sankey trial version free-of-charge now.